-The Office of Multicultural Affairs provides counseling and support services current and prospective multicultural/minority students and works with existing College programs to foster multicultural awareness.
-Multicultural Affairs recognizes the unique development and social needs of multicultural students and is committed to the advocacy of minority issues throughout the College.
+The Center for Multicultural Affairs, Academic Advising and Counseling provides counseling and support services to current and prospective multicultural/minority students and works with existing College programs to foster multicultural awareness.
+This office recognizes the unique development and social needs of multicultural students and is committed to the advocacy of minority issues throughout the College.